BurneyProMod/homelab/README.md

 ## Server Inventory

-Use this section for the current host list and simple hardware notes.
-Keep the hardware column brief for now; if a machine is a Raspberry Pi, note that explicitly.

 | Host | IP | Role | Notes |
 |------|----|------|------------------|
 | proxmox1 | 192.168.1.30 | Hypervisor | Lenovo 3136 |